Back to Blog

 AI-assisted journaling can offer real benefits—insights, mood tracking, and reflection prompts—but it’s only valuable if you trust the app with your most personal thoughts.
 Look for apps that:

-• Provide tools to export and delete your data.
+• provide tools to export and delete your data

 We use essential cookies to improve your experience and for security purposes like reCAPTCHA.
 By continuing to use our site, you agree to our use of these cookies.
 Learn more in our Privacy Policy.